 5. The 7 Habits Of Highly Effective People

 In the current scenario, the seven habits hold more value than ever.
-I found the book indulging and a necessary wake up.
+I found the book indulging and a necessary wake up call.
 Stephen Covey reminds us of setting the sight straight, focusing on self development, living proactively and with rightly-set intentions, and prioritizing well.
 In short, the book helps us de-clutter and structure our lives.
 Moreover, it also quite methodically and convincingly, encourages us to shift focus away from pettiness and rat race to a sense of mutual benefit.
 While reading the book, very once in a while, I took a timeout to give myself moments to ponder over the message.
 I found it to be one of the most enriching self books I’ve ever laid my hands on.

 6. The Power Of Your Subconscious Mind